kulics/koral/README.md

     1. Design syntax.
     1. Completed translator to C # compiler.
 1. 2018.03 ~ 2019.03
+    1. Add standard library.
+    1. Improve grammar to achieve grammatical stability.
+1. 2019.03 ~ 2021.03
     1. Rewrite all xylaga projects using Xs.
-    1. Develop vscode syntax plugin.
-    1. Compiler features improvements (identifier records, cross-file references, project compilation).
-1. 2019.03 ~ 2021.03
-    1. Compile to CIL or LLVM.
+    1. Complete a mature compiler, Compile to CIL or LLVM or JVM.
     1. Improved compilation capabilities and support for language server protocols.
 ## Compare
 Compare with C#, Go, Kotlin, Swift.